Diatonic and chromatic: Modern extensions

 Traditionally, and in all uses discussed above, the term diatonic has been confined to the domain of pitch, and in a fairly restricted way.
 Exactly which scales (and even which modes of those scales) should count as diatonic is unsettled, as shown above.
 But the broad selection principle itself is not disputed, at least as a theoretical convenience.

 Extended pitch selections

-The selection of pitch classes can be generalised to encompass formation of non-traditional scales from the underlying twelve chromatic pitch classes.
+The selection of pitch classes can be generalised to encompass formation of non-traditional scales.
 Or a larger set of underlying pitch classes may be used instead.
 For example, the octave may be divided into varying numbers of equally spaced pitch classes.
 The usual number is twelve, giving the conventional set used in Western music.
 But Paul Zweifel uses a group-theoretic approach to analyse different sets, concluding especially that a set of twenty divisions of the octave is another viable option for retaining certain properties associated with the conventional "diatonic" selections from twelve pitch classes.